haowei2000/ai_detection/README.md

     If the python is mot compatible, you can install python environment with `pyenv` or [conda](https://anaconda.org/anaconda/conda).

-4. Install the dependencies with poetry
+4. Install the dependencies with uv

     ```sh
-    poetry install
+    uv sync
     ```

 5. Run the project